 - Male gender predilection

-- Common presenting signs/symptoms: AMS, focal neurologic deficits, cognitive decline, headache
+- Common presenting signs/symptoms: altered mental status, focal neurologic deficits, cognitive decline, headache

 - Treatment: biopsy, chemotherapy ± radiation; steroids can offer some short-term benefits